 By far the most well-know are Snooper's Paradise and Beyond Retro (both located in the North Laines area), but there are many other smaller stores dotted around, as well as great markets such as Vine Street Vintage, The Brighton Flea Market, The Open Market and The Upper Gardener Street Market (Saturdays only).

-loads of veggie options
+Indulge in loads of veggie options

 Despite the ever-growing numbers of vegetarians and vegans in the world, finding good cruelty-free food can sometimes be tricky.
 Not so here!
 Brighton is literally teeming with amazing veggie options - even in restaurants that cater to carnivores, the meat-free option is a considered affair and not a perfunctory after thought.

-two words: that pier
+Two words: that pier

 There's something so old-fashioned and wonderful about piers in British seaside resorts - and Brighton may just be our favourite!
 Explore the amusement arcade, sample the world famous fish and chips or simply take a nap in one of the free striped deck chairs.